-INPROTK The Incremental Processing Toolkit INPROTK, presented in Chapter 4, has previously been described in (Baumann, Buß, and Schlangen 2010), (Schlangen et al. 2010), (Baumann and Schlangen 2012e), and (Baumann and Schlangen 2012d).
-The descriptions have been expanded and more details have been added, as well as the idea of triangular data processing.
+INPROTK The Incremental Processing Toolkit INPROTK, presented in Chapter 4, has previously been described in (Baumann, Buß, and Schlangen 2010), (Schlangen et al. 2010), (Baumann and Schlangen 2012d), and (Baumann and Schlangen 2012e).
+The descriptions have been expanded and more details have been added, as well as the concept of triangular data processing.

-Incremental Speech Recognition The InproTK isR module, its methods for isR optimization, and evaluation metrics have first been reported on in (Baumann, Atterer, and Schlangen 2009) and (Baumann, Buß, and Schlangen 2011), from which some text is borrowed.
-All experiments have been re-run to reflect bug-fixes and the analyses and discussions have been considerably extended.
-The evaluation of N-best processing (which was first considered in Baumann et al. 2009) has been completely reworked to focus specifically on isR metrics (instead of understanding as in Baumann et al. 2009).
+Incremental Speech Recognition The INPROTK iSR module, its methods for iSR optimization, and evaluation metrics have first been reported on in (Baumann, Atterer, and Schlangen 2009) and (Baumann, Buß, and Schlangen 2011), from which some text is borrowed.
+All experiments in Chapter 5 have been re-run to reflect bug-fixes and the analyses and discussions have been considerably extended.
+The evaluation of N-best processing (which was first considered in Baumann et al. 2009) has been completely reworked to focus specifically on iSR metrics (instead of understanding as in Baumann et al. 2009).